deathworlders/online/content/books/deathworlders/chapter-49-division.md

 The little one stared at him for a moment, then pointed at the Singer. “...Atwa!”

-The Singer trilled “Yes, I’m Atwa. and he’s Tawa!
+The Singer trilled “Yes, I’m Atwa.
+And he’s Tawa!
 Go on!”

 “...Atwa!!”

 Vemik gave up, but he had a huge smile in place at least.
 “Have you thought of a name?”

-“How about Yanta, after your mother?”
+“I though Vemun?”

 “Hmm.
-Yanta u Vemik n… How *do* you name the child of a Singer?”
+Vemun u Vemik n… How *do* you name the child of a Singer?”

 “There’s a special name.
 Song-Child.
 Didn’t you know that?”

 “I was still climbing all over my father when the Old Singer’s children were Given.”

 The Singer smiled, and gently plucked the baby out of Vemik’s hands.
-She rested little Yanta on her hip, and wrapped her tail around to hold the baby snug and secure while leaving her hands free.
+She rested little Vemun on her hip, and wrapped her tail around to hold the baby snug and secure while leaving her hands free.

 “...There’s something Human women can’t do,” Vemik realized.
 “They have to make a sling, or something like that.”